AdobeDocs/journeys.fr-FR/help/using/datasource/about-data-sources.md

 1. Dans le menu supérieur, cliquez sur l’onglet **[!UICONTROL Sources de données]**.

    La liste des sources de données s’affiche.
-Pour plus d’informations sur l’interface, voir [](../about/user-interface.md).
+See [this page](../about/user-interface.md) for more information on the interface.

    ![](../assets/journey18.png)

-1. Ensuite, vous pouvez soit ajouter des groupes de champs à la source de données intégrée (voir [](../datasource/adobe-experience-platform-data-source.md)), soit créer une source de données externe (voir [](../datasource/external-data-sources.md)) et les groupes de champs associés (voir [](../datasource/field-groups.md)).
+1. Then you can either add field groups to the built-in data source (see [this page](../datasource/adobe-experience-platform-data-source.md)) or create a new external data source (see [this page](../datasource/external-data-sources.md)) and associated field groups (see [this page](../datasource/field-groups.md)).

    ![](../assets/journey23.png)